Tim-gregory

 £10 - £18

-Gregory is a nuclear chemist at the United Kingdom National Nuclear Laboratory at Sellafield, and author of Meteorite: How Stones from Outer Space Made our World and Going Nuclear: How the Atom Will Save the World.
-He was a finalist in BBC2’s Astronauts: Do You Have What it Takes, is a regular on BBC radio, and has also presented on BBC’s The Sky at Night.
+Gregory is a nuclear chemist at Sellafield and author of Going Nuclear: How the Atom Will Save the World and Meteorite: How Stones from Outer Space Made our World.
+He was a finalist in BBC2’s Astronauts: Do You Have What it Takes and has also presented on BBC’s The Sky at Night, BBC Bitesize Revision, and Channel 4’s Steph’s Packed Lunch.

 The Oxford Literary Festival sponsors, donors & partners